Personal Safety Guidelines

 It is Syracuse University’s policy to provide anyone, on request, with a printed copy of the University’s policies and procedures regarding campus security and safety, as well as crime rates and statistics for the most recent three-year period.

-A printed copy of Your Safety and Security at Syracuse University, a handbook that provides this information, is available at Syracuse Florence in Amy Kleine’s office.
+A printed copy of Your Safety and Security at Syracuse University, a handbook that provides this information, is available in the office for Student Support, Health and Wellness.

-The University’s crime information is also posted on the U.S. Department of Education.
+The University’s crime information is posted on the U.S. Department of Education.